AT&T Inc. (NYSE:T) Shares Sold by Colonial River Wealth Management LLC

-Colonial River Wealth Management LLC lessened its stake in shares of AT&T Inc. (NYSE:T – Get Rating) by 10.8% during the first quarter, Holdings Channel.com reports.
-The institutional investor owned 39,367 shares of the technology company’s stock after selling 4,754 shares during the period.
-Colonial River Wealth Management LLC’s holdings in AT&T were worth $930,000 at the end of the most recent reporting period.
+Colonial River Wealth Management LLC decreased its holdings in AT&T Inc. (NYSE:T – Get Rating) by 10.8% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 39,367 shares of the technology company’s stock after selling 4,754 shares during the period.
+Colonial River Wealth Management LLC’s holdings in AT&T were worth $930,000 at the end of the most recent quarter.

-A number of other large investors also recently made changes to their positions in the business.
-Kowal Investment Group LLC grew its holdings in AT&T by 1.5% during the 1st quarter.
-Kowal Investment Group LLC now owns 57,481 shares of the technology company’s stock valued at $1,358,000 after buying an additional 854 shares during the last quarter.
-WealthBridge Capital Management LLC lifted its stake in shares of AT&T by 48.2% during the 1st quarter.
-WealthBridge Capital Management LLC now owns 15,070 shares of the technology company’s stock worth $356,000 after purchasing an additional 4,901 shares during the period.
-Baker Boyer National Bank lifted its stake in shares of AT&T by 20.2% during the 1st quarter.
-Baker Boyer National Bank now owns 101,700 shares of the technology company’s stock worth $2,402,000 after purchasing an additional 17,080 shares during the period.
-Atticus Wealth Management LLC lifted its stake in shares of AT&T by 127.4% during the 1st quarter.
-Atticus Wealth Management LLC now owns 11,071 shares of the technology company’s stock worth $262,000 after purchasing an additional 6,202 shares during the period.
-Finally, Wealthcare Advisory Partners LLC lifted its stake in shares of AT&T by 1.7% during the 1st quarter.
-Wealthcare Advisory Partners LLC now owns 67,128 shares of the technology company’s stock worth $1,586,000 after purchasing an additional 1,152 shares during the period.
-Hedge funds and other institutional investors own 53.47% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in T. Kowal Investment Group LLC increased its holdings in shares of AT&T by 1.5% during the 1st quarter.
+Kowal Investment Group LLC now owns 57,481 shares of the technology company’s stock worth $1,358,000 after buying an additional 854 shares during the last quarter.
+WealthBridge Capital Management LLC increased its holdings in shares of AT&T by 48.2% during the 1st quarter.
+WealthBridge Capital Management LLC now owns 15,070 shares of the technology company’s stock worth $356,000 after buying an additional 4,901 shares during the last quarter.
+Baker Boyer National Bank increased its holdings in shares of AT&T by 20.2% during the 1st quarter.
+Baker Boyer National Bank now owns 101,700 shares of the technology company’s stock worth $2,402,000 after buying an additional 17,080 shares during the last quarter.
+Atticus Wealth Management LLC increased its holdings in shares of AT&T by 127.4% during the 1st quarter.
+Atticus Wealth Management LLC now owns 11,071 shares of the technology company’s stock worth $262,000 after buying an additional 6,202 shares during the last quarter.
+Finally, Wealthcare Advisory Partners LLC increased its holdings in shares of AT&T by 1.7% during the 1st quarter.
+Wealthcare Advisory Partners LLC now owns 67,128 shares of the technology company’s stock worth $1,586,000 after buying an additional 1,152 shares during the last quarter.
+Institutional investors own 53.47% of the company’s stock.

-A number of research analysts have weighed in on the company.
-Barclays reduced their price target on AT&T from $28.00 to $22.00 and set an “overweight” rating on the stock in a research note on Friday, April 22nd.
-Wolfe Research reduced their price target on AT&T from $27.00 to $22.00 and set a “peer perform” rating on the stock in a research note on Thursday, June 2nd.
-Tigress Financial cut their target price on AT&T from $31.00 to $28.00 in a research report on Thursday, June 16th.
-Deutsche Bank Aktiengesellschaft cut their target price on AT&T from $30.00 to $24.00 and set a “buy” rating on the stock in a research report on Monday, April 11th.
-Finally, Wells Fargo & Company cut their target price on AT&T from $26.00 to $21.00 and set an “equal weight” rating on the stock in a research report on Thursday, April 14th.
-Ten investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average target price of $24.56.
+A number of brokerages have recently issued reports on T. Wolfe Research cut their price target on shares of AT&T from $27.00 to $22.00 and set a “peer perform” rating for the company in a report on Thursday, June 2nd.
+Wells Fargo & Company lowered their price objective on shares of AT&T from $26.00 to $21.00 and set an “equal weight” rating for the company in a research report on Thursday, April 14th.
+Royal Bank of Canada lowered their price objective on shares of AT&T from $30.00 to $20.00 and set a “sector perform” rating for the company in a research report on Monday, April 25th.
+JPMorgan Chase & Co. raised shares of AT&T from a “neutral” rating to an “overweight” rating and lowered their price objective for the stock from $34.00 to $22.00 in a research report on Monday, April 11th.
+Finally, Morgan Stanley lowered their price objective on shares of AT&T from $28.00 to $22.00 and set an “overweight” rating for the company in a research report on Wednesday, April 13th.
+Ten analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $24.56.

-AT&T (NYSE:T – Get Rating) last posted its quarterly earnings results on Thursday, April 21st.
-The technology company reported $0.77 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.78 by ($0.01).
-The firm had revenue of $38.10 billion for the quarter, compared to analyst estimates of $38.29 billion.
-AT&T had a net margin of 10.64% and a return on equity of 13.19%.
-The business’s revenue was down 13.2% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.86 earnings per share.
-On average, analysts anticipate that AT&T Inc. will post 2.53 EPS for the current year.

 AT&T Profile (Get Rating)